Kevin Primeau

-Kevin Primeau (born January 3, 1955, in Edmonton, Alberta) is a retired professional ice hockey winger who played two games in the National Hockey League (NHL) with the Vancouver Canucks.
+Kevin Primeau (born January 3, 1955, in Edmonton, Alberta) is a retired professional ice hockey winger.
+He played two games in the National Hockey League (NHL) with the Vancouver Canucks and seven games in the World Hockey Association (WHA) for the Edmonton Oilers.

 Early life

 Primeau was born in Edmonton.
 In university, he played for the University of Alberta Golden Bears from 1974–75 to 1977–78; the Golden Bears won the national CIAU University Cup championship in 1975 and 1978, with Primeau winning the Major W.J.
 "Danny" McLeod Award in 1978, as Most Valuable Player of the national championship tournament.

 Career

 Primeau played seven games in the World Hockey Association with the Edmonton Oilers.
 Primeau represented Canada at the 1980 Winter Olympics where he scored four goals and one assist in six games.
 He later served as the head coach of the Swiss team HC La Chaux-de-Fonds.
 He also was the head coach of the Hungarian team Alba Volán Székesfehérvár, and the Hungary national team.